williamagyapong/E-Voting/README.md

 # E-Voting
 For electronic voting

-This is an updated version of my election software, with major emphasis on improving the aesthetics.
+This is an updated version of my election software, with major emphasis on improving the aesthetics and allowing for multiple election instances.